G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Agile Design

-An Agile approach to creating this app has been applied.
+An Agile approach was used dureing development of this app.
 GitHub's projects was used to track user stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.
 Three categories were created indicating their level of importance, those were:

 MUST HAVE
 SHOULD HAVE